Is it Worth Overpaying Your Spanish Loan or Mortgage?

 First of all you’ll need to check your contract as each loan comes with it’s own clauses.

 Your contract will indicate whether there’s any charge for overpaying your mortgage or cancelling it, or, in the case of a personal loan, whether it is allowed at all.

-As regards mortgages there may be one commission for early overpayments and another if you clear the whole amount pending.
+As regards mortgages there may be one commission applicable to overpayments and another if you clear the whole amount pending.

 Depending on your circumstances you may prefer one option to another.
-However if you’re just looking to save money, you’ll pay less overall if you pay back your mortgage earlier (maintaining the monthly amount) rather than reducing the monthly repayments.
+However if you’re just looking to save money, you’ll pay less overall if you pay back your mortgage earlier rather than reducing the monthly repayments.

 Most banks have an online calculator where you can see the effects of either option depending on how much you repay.
 Input different figures and/or dates to see the results before taking a decision.

 For taxpayers in Spain it’s also a good idea to check whether you can take advantage of overpayments by maximising your mortgage tax relief in your annual tax returns (this is no longer allowed for mortgages taken out after 1 Jan 2013).